JaysonM1/DigitRecognizer/README.md

 # DigitRecognizer
-Final project from Spring 2021 intro to machine learning
+Final group project from Spring 2021 intro to machine learning